About Us

 📣 Exciting News from Tack Attic! 🐴

-Founded and operated by Betsy Coburn-Porter, Tack Attic grew from her time working at Strafford Saddlery, where she first discovered her passion for consignment in 2021.
-While initially learning from more experienced staff, Betsy quickly immersed herself in the world of secondhand equestrian gear.
-After taking a brief hiatus for the birth of her son, Jaxon (who many customers now know and love!), Betsy returned with a renewed focus and a vision for what’s next.
+Founded and operated by Betsy Coburn-Porter, Tack Attic grew from her time working at Strafford Saddlery, where she first discovered her passion for equestrian consignment in 2021.
+While learning from experienced staff, Betsy quickly immersed herself in the world of secondhand tack and equipment, gaining a deep appreciation for sustainability, value, and helping riders find the right gear without the high price tag.

 👀 And just for fun: scroll down to see a few of Betsy’s favorite horses from past and present — because we all know the horses shape the journey. 💛